 In your search, make sure to identify a partner who aligns with your organization’s mission and core values.

 When building a corporate giving program, approach companies whose business correlates with your cause.
-In a recent survey conducted by the Lilly Family School of Philanthropy at Indiana University, a healthy majority of companies (77%) say identifying a nonprofit whose mission overlaps with the company’s philanthropic values is important in order to establish a corporate giving partnership.
+In a survey conducted by the Lilly Family School of Philanthropy at Indiana University, a healthy majority of companies (77 percent) say identifying a nonprofit whose mission overlaps with the company’s philanthropic values is important in order to establish a corporate giving partnership.

 To Start, Go for Local Small Businesses